magomimmo/modern-cljs/doc/tutorial-12.md

 Now enable the JavaScript, reload the [login-dbg.html][4] and click the `Login` button again.
 You should see the *Please complete the form* message shown at the bottom of the login form.
-Try to type a bad formed email address and click again the button.
-You shuold now see the *Type a well formed email!* shown at the top of the login form.
+Try to type an invalid email address and click the button again.
+You should now see the *Type a well formed email!* shown at the top of the login form.

 Great.
 We got again what we expected.

-We still have a lot of work to be done, but we were able to implement 3 of the 4 layers of the progressive enhancement approch for web application development.
+We still have a lot of work to be done, but we were able to implement 3 of the 4 layers of the progressive enhancement approach for web application development.
 And we used clojure on the server-side and clojurescript on the client-side.
-Not bad so long.
+Not bad so far.

 We already know from the [10th Tutorial][8] how to implement the ajax layer.
-Before doing that by miming the Shopping Calculator sample already done, in the next couple of tutorials we're going to cover a couple of entirely new topics.
+Before doing that by copying the Shopping Calculator sample already done, in the next couple of tutorials we're going to cover a couple of entirely new topics.

 # [Next Step: Tutorial 13 - Don't Repeat Yourself while crossing the border][9]

 One of our long term objectives is to eliminate any code duplication from our web applications.
-That's like to say we want firmly stay as compliant as possible with the Don't Repeat Yourself (DRY) principle.
+That's like saying we want to stay as compliant as possible with the Don't Repeat Yourself (DRY) principle.
 In the [next tutorial][9] we're going to exercise the DRY principle while adding a validator library to the project.